pabp/bhoptimer-webstats/README.md

 ## Requirements

 * bhoptimer using MySQL as the database host.
 SQLite is unsupported.
   * To display Top Players (as is default), shavit-wr and shavit-rankings are also required.
   * Highly recommended to have your database [configured per this article](https://github.com/shavitush/bhoptimer/wiki/4.2.-Extra:-Updating-(Database))
+  * If using MySQL version 5.7.5 or greater, you'll need to remove the ONLY_FULL_GROUP_BY clause from the sql_mode variable.
+This can be done by entering SET GLOBAL sql_mode=(SELECT REPLACE(@@sql_mode,'ONLY_FULL_GROUP_BY','')); in your MySQL console as root or another user with full privileges.
-* A webserver with PHP (tested on lighttpd 1.4.35 running php-cgi 5.6.33 on Debian 8)
+* A webserver with PHP (tested on lighttpd 1.4.35 running php-cgi 5.6.33 on Debian 8, lighttpd 1.4.48 running php-fpm 7.1.7 on OSX 10.13)
-  * If you want to use vanity URL searching, php-curl must be installed as well.
+  * If you want to use vanity URL searching, the php-curl extension must be installed as well.

 ### Features